tembo-io/temback/README.md

     of the [`pg_dump`] directory format.

-The `--text` option instead dumps each database as a plain text file named `db-$dbname.sql`.
+The `--text` option instead dumps each database as a plain text file named `db-$db_name.sql`.

+To push to S3, authenticate to S3 with the appropriate profile then pass `--bucket` with the unique bucket name.

-With `--compress` or `--bucket`, this directory will be archived as a tarball named `example-backup.tar.gz`.
+With `--compress` or `--bucket`, the backup directory will be archived as a tarball named `example-backup.tar.gz`.
 The `--bucket` option uploads this tarball to the specified S3 bucket.

 Restore
 -------